 The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
 These effects can make you feel “far from” your body, and facilitate shifts in perception that can often feel expansive in nature.
 Many people report having unique emotional or visual experiences that can give you a break from habitual thoughts and gain a new perspective on traumatic situations.
 Your motor and verbal abilities will be reduced, so you’ll be lying down in a comfortable position during the experience.
 Once these effects subside, your psychotherapist will spend the remainder of your appointment giving you space to process and discuss your experience.
-While it may feel hard to articulate what happens during the experience, patients feel like the insights gained are clear.
+While it may feel hard to articulate what happens during the experience, patients feel like the insights gained from their ketamine assisted psychotherapy (KAP) experience are clear.

 Work individually with a KAP-certified therapist to help enhance your therapy journey.
 KAP journies are available via telehealth or in person and are 4 hours in length.
 Each KAP session requires 2 prep sessions and an integration session.
 Insurance may cover all or part of your session.!